Skip to main content

 Can my twins sleep in a single cot?

 You can put your twins to sleep in a single cot while they're small enough.
-This is called co-bedding and is perfectly safe.
+This is called co-bedding and is perfectly safe as long as you follow safe sleep advice.

 In fact, putting twins in the same cot can help them regulate their body temperatures and sleep cycles, and can soothe them and their twin.